Yerukala language

-Yerukula (/yeu/) is a Dravidian language mainly spoken by the Yerukala tribe.
-This language is also called Kurru basha or Kulavatha.
+Yerukula (/yeu/), also called Kurru Basha or Kulavatha, is a Dravidian language mainly spoken by the Yerukala tribe.
 Yerukala is linguistically close to South Dravidian languages such as Ravula and Irula.
 Lexical similarity among these languages ranges from 53% to 81%; in the case of Irula, it varies from 33% to 38%; in case of Ravula, it varies from 28% to 45%; in case of modern Tamil, it varies from 27% to 45%.

 Sathupati Prasanna Sree has developed a unique script for use with the language.

-Some of the language terms, mostly relations.
+Some of the language terms, mostly relations (kinship terms).